durablecode/monogo/app/code/Monogo/Weather/README.md

 * Set up in admin area api key, region, translation API request, unit, and refresh
 * Scroll all rows in `adminhtml`

+##Testing
+Regarding to integration tests for webapi I can't test the case when data weather are added  to db because I wouldn't like share webapi key which is sensitive data.
+It's not good practise to share for everyone my private key to api.
+I tested only erorr case.